ChetanGade98/vcspractical1/README.md

 # vcspractical1
-version control system
+version control

-jira sprint managem
-Jira Sprint & Epic Management
+Jira Sprint Management

     Create a sprint and move backlog items into it:
 Go to the Backlog of your project.

 Click Create Sprint in the backlog section.